VaibhavHaswani/textract-plus/docs/installation.rst

 Installation
 ============

-One of the main goals of textract is to make it as easy as possible to start using textract (meaning that installation should be as quick and painless as possible).
+One of the main goals of textract-plus is to make it as easy as possible to start using textract-plus (meaning that installation should be as quick and painless as possible).
 This package is built on top of several python packages and other source libraries.
-Assuming you are using ``pip`` or ``easy_install`` to install textract, the `python packages
+Assuming you are using ``pip`` or ``easy_install`` to install textract-plus, the `python packages
 <https://github.com/VaibhavHaswani/textract-plus/blob/master/requirements/python>`_
-are all installed by default with textract.
+are all installed by default with textract-plus.
 The source libraries are a separate matter though and largely depend on your operating system.

 Ubuntu / Debian